Dog Friendly Parks The Woodlands

 Harper's Landing Dog Park

-Harper's Landing Dog Friendly area is a recent dog park.
-It is spacious at more than an acre in size and very well shaded with large, mature trees.
+Harper's Landing Dog Friendly area is spacious at more than an acre in size and very well shaded with large, mature trees.
 The entire area is covered in mulch as opposed to grass or exposed earth.
 There are several benches and a water source.

 The Rob Fleming dog park is located at 6535 Creekside Forest Drive, adjacent to the Rob Fleming Aquatic Center.
 There are several benches and a water source.